ALib C++ Library

 Note

-On the same token it should be mentioned that the utility functions used for parsing (externalized) string-defined data records are implemented with ALib strings and hence are not available in the absence of module ALib Strings .
-It is therefore greatly recommended to include this module when using ALib Enum Records, independent from the fact if a user code intends to make use of ALib string types byond that or not.
+By the same token it should be mentioned that the utility functions used for parsing (externalized) string-defined data records are implemented with ALib strings and hence are not available in the absence of module ALib Strings.
+It is therefore greatly recommended to include this module when using ALib Enum Records, independent of the fact if a user code intends to make use of ALib string types byond that or not.

 4.1 Equipping An Enumeration With Data Records